Miami University

 Miami University (informally Miami of Ohio or simply Miami) is a public research university in Oxford, Ohio, United States.
 Founded in 1809, it is the second-oldest university in Ohio and the tenth-oldest public university in the United States.
-The university enrolls about 18,600 students in Oxford and also has regional campuses in nearby Hamilton, Middletown, and West Chester.
-Miami also operates the international Dolibois European Center in Differdange, Luxembourg.
+It is named for its location in the Miami Valley, in turn named after the Myaamia people.
+The university operates regional campuses in nearby Hamilton, Middletown, and West Chester, as well as the international Dolibois European Center in Differdange, Luxembourg.

-Miami University provides a liberal arts education; it offers more than 120 undergraduate degree programs and over 70 graduate degree programs within its seven schools and colleges in architecture, business, engineering, humanities and the sciences.
-It is a member of the University System of Ohio.
-It is classified among "R2: Doctoral Universities – High research activity".
+Miami University provides a liberal arts education with an emphasis on undergraduate studies.
+It consists of seven colleges and schools, and enrolls over 18,000 students in Oxford.
+The campus also includes the Richard and Carole Cocks Art Museum, Karl Limper Geology Museum, and William H. McGuffey House.
+Miami is a member of the University System of Ohio and is classified among "R2: Doctoral Universities – High research activity".

-Miami University has a long tradition of Greek life; five social Greek-letter organizations were founded at the university, earning Miami the nickname "Mother of Fraternities".
-Today, approximately one-third of the undergraduate student population are members of the Greek community.
+Miami is known as the "Mother of Fraternities" for the five Greek-letter organizations founded on its campus, and as the "Cradle of Coaches" due to several prominent collegiate and professional sports coaches having started their careers at the school.
 Miami's athletic teams compete in the NCAA Division I and are collectively known as the Miami RedHawks.
-They compete in the Mid-American Conference in all varsity sports except ice hockey, which competes in the National Collegiate Hockey Conference.
-The university is also known as the "Cradle of Coaches" due to several prominent NCAA and professional sports coaches having started their careers at the school.
+They compete in the Mid-American Conference and the National Collegiate Hockey Conference.

+Miami University alumni, faculty, and staff have included 1 president of the United States, 16 current and former members of the United States Congress, 5 U.S. ambassadors, 8 governors, 3 Pulitzer Prize winners, 4 Rhodes Scholars, 1 foreign prime minister, and 3 Olympic medalists.
+The university has more than 220,000 alumni.